 - develop new thinking and learning skills that produce creative and innovative insights.

 - develop more productive ways of working and solving problems individually and collaboratively.

-- create information products that demonstrate their understanding of concepts, issues, relationships and processes.
+- use and apply computational thinking and create information products that demonstrate their understanding of concepts, issues, relationships and processes.